stnolting/neorv32/README.md

   * Additional machine CSRs: `mhpmevent*`(3..31) `[m]hpmcounter*[h]`(3..31)

-### :warning: Non-RISC-V-Compliant Issues and Limitations
+### :warning: Non-RISC-V-Compatible Issues and Limitations

 * CPU and Processor are BIG-ENDIAN, but this should be no problem as the external memory bus interface provides big- and little-endian configurations
 * `misa` CSR is read-only - no dynamic enabling/disabling of synthesized CPU extensions during runtime; for compatibility: write accesses (in m-mode) are ignored and do not cause an exception
 * The physical memory protection (**PMP**) only supports `NAPOT` mode yet and a minimal granularity of 8 bytes
 * The `A` extension only implements `lr.w` and `sc.w` instructions yet.
 However, these instructions are sufficient to emulate all further AMO operations
 * The `mcause` trap code `0x80000000` (originally reserved in the RISC-V specs) is used to indicate a hardware reset (as "non-maskable interrupt")
 * The bit manipulation extension is not yet officially ratified, but is expected to stay unchanged.
 There is no software support in the upstream GCC RISC-V port yet.
 However, an intrinsic library is provided to utilize the provided bit manipulation extension from C-language code (see [`sw/example/bit_manipulation`](https://github.com/stnolting/neorv32/tree/master/sw/example/bit_manipulation)).
-NEORV32's `B` extension is compliant to spec. version "0.94-draft".
+NEORV32's `B` extension is compatible to spec. version "0.94-draft".